aiekick/GlslOptimizerV2/README.md

 ![Write your code](doc/WriteYourCode.png)
 ![Optimize a shader](doc/OptimizeShader.png)

-Customize the style ( the default theme is light but you can also customize app theme avec editor palette)
+Customize the style ( the default theme is light but you can also customize app theme and editor palette)
 ![Customize app Style](doc/CustomizeStyle.png)

 ## Library used :